BanditTech/WingmanReloaded/README.md

 In the same spirit as Andoesk I have been searching for a simple program that has optional keybindings and non intrusive interface.
 I saw that I might be keen to pick up where he left off and improve upon some of the simple functions that this provides.

 * New key features:
-  - Profile Management for flasks
+  - Profile Management for flasks and utility buttons
+  - Configure 5 utility keys to press on CD, QS, or Life/ES percent
   - Auto Detonate Mines
   - Hotkey to logout instantly
   - Loot Vacuum while you hold Item Pickup (requires major lootfilter editing)